openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Newly defined endpoints are the following:

-* Issuance Initiation Endpoint: An endpoint exposed by the Wallet that allows a Credential Issuer to initiate the issuance flow.
+* Credential Offer Endpoint: An endpoint exposed by the Wallet that allows a Credential Issuer to encourage the Wallet to start the Issuance flow by sending information about the Credential Issuer and the Verifiable Credential it is capable of issuing.
 * Credential Endpoint: An OAuth 2.0-protected endpoint exposed by the Credential Issuer and used to issue verifiable Credentials.
 * Batch Credential Endpoint: An OAuth 2.0-protected endpoint exposed by the Credential Issuer and used to issue multiple verifiable Credentials in one response.
 * Deferred Credential Endpoint: this endpoint is used for deferred issuance of verifiable Credentials.

 Existing OAuth 2.0 mechanisms are extended as following:

-* Client Metadata: new metadata parameter is added to allow a Wallet (acting as OAuth 2.0 client) to publish its issuance initiation endpoint.
+* Client Metadata: new metadata parameter is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint.
 * Server Metadata: New metadata parameters are added to allow the client to determine the Credential Issuer specific metadata such as Credential Endpoint URL and information about the Credential types it can issue.
 * Authorization Endpoint: The `authorization_details` parameter is extended to allow clients to specify types of the Credentials when requesting authorization for issuance.
 These extension can also be used via the Pushed Authorization Endpoint, which is recommended by this specification.
 * Token Endpoint: optional parameters are added to the token endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential endpoint.

-# Issuance Initiation Endpoint {#issuance_initiation_endpoint}
+# Credential Offer Endpoint {#issuance_initiation_endpoint}

 This endpoint is used by a Credential Issuer in case it is already in an interaction with a user that wishes to initate a Credential issuance.
 It is used to pass available information relevant for the Credential issuance to ensure a convenient and secure process.

-## Issuance Initiation Request {#issuance_initiation_request}
+## Credential Offer Request {#issuance_initiation_request}

-The Credential Issuer sends the request as a HTTP GET request or a HTTP redirect to the Issuance Initiation Endpoint URL defined in (#client-metadata).
-This request contains a single URI query parameter `credential_offer` that contains an Issuance Initiation object, which is a JSON object with the Issuance Initiation Request parameters.
+The Credential Issuer sends the request as a HTTP GET request or a HTTP redirect to the Credential Offer Endpoint URL defined in (#client-metadata).
+This request contains a single URI query parameter `credential_offer` that contains an Credential Offer object, which is a JSON object with the Credential Offer Request parameters.

-Issuance Initiation object may contain the following claims:
+Credential Offer object may contain the following claims:

 * `issuer`: REQUIRED. the Credential Issuer URL of the Credential Issuer, the Wallet is requested to obtain one or more Credentials from.
 * `credentials`: REQUIRED.
 JSON array, where every entry is a JSON Object or a JSON String.
 If the entry is an object, the object contains the data related to a certain credential type the Wallet MAY request.
 Each object MUST contain a `format` Claim determining the format of the credential to be requested and further parameters characterising the type of the credential to be requested as defined in (#format_profiles).
 If the entry is a string, the string value MUST be one of the `id` values in one of the Supported Credentials Objects in the `credentials_supported` Credential Issuer metadata parameter.
 When processing, the wallet MUST resolve this string value to the respective Supported Credentials Object.